JThuge/Slot4ACir/README.md

 Download the model weights according to the provided link and place the downloaded files into the

 ## Training
-Specify a dataset and start to train your TBPR models.
+specify a dataset and start to train your lightweight CIR models.
 ```python
 CUDA_VISIBLE_DEVICES=1 \
 python blip2_fine_tune.py \